ServiceWeaver/weaver/CONTRIBUTING.md

     git pull --rebase upstream main
     ```

-8. If you made multiple commits, squash them together (typically using an
-    interactive rebase).
+    If some changes were pulled, push again to the PR, but this time you will
+    need to force push since the rebase above will have rewritten your commits.

+    ```shell
+    git switch my_branch
+    git push --force origin my_branch
+    ```

-9. Ask somebody who has permissions (or do it yourself if you
+8. Ask somebody who has permissions (or do it yourself if you
     have permissions) to merge your branch into the main branch
     of the `upstream` repository.
 The reviewer may do this without
     being asked.

     Select the `Squash and merge` option on https://github.com/ServiceWeaver/weaver
     or use the command line instructions found on that page.
+Edit the commit message
+    as appropriate for the squashed commit.

+9. Delete the branch from `origin`:

+    ```
+    git push origin --delete my_branch
+    ```

 10. Delete the branch from `local`

-11. Delete the branch from `origin`: Visit https://github.com/_your_user_name/weaver/branches
-    and check that `my_branch` is not marked as Open.
-If so, hit the delete
-    button (looks like a trash icon) next to `my_branch`.
+    ```
+    git switch main
+    git branch -D my_branch
+    ```

 ### Code Reviews